Learning Domain Invariant Representations for Generalizable Person Re-Identification: Abstract

 \section{Abstract}

-Generalizable person Re-Identification (ReID) has attracted growing attention in recent computer vision community.
+Generalizable person Re-Identification (ReID) aims at learning ready-to-use cross-domain representations for direct cross-data evaluation, which has attracted growing attention in the recent computer vision (CV) community.
 In this work, we construct a structural causal model (SCM) among identity labels, identity-specific factors (clothing/shoes color \etc), and domain-specific factors (background, viewpoints \etc).
 According to the causal analysis, we propose a novel Domain Invariant Representation Learning for generalizable person Re-Identification (DIR-ReID) framework.
-Specifically, we first propose to disentangle the identity-specific and domain-specific feature spaces, based on which we propose an effective algorithmic implementation for backdoor adjustment, essentially serving as a causal intervention towards the SCM.
+Specifically, we propose to disentangle the identity-specific and domain-specific factors into two independent feature spaces, based on which an effective backdoor adjustment approximate implementation is proposed for serving as a causal intervention towards the SCM.
 Extensive experiments have been conducted, showing that DIR-ReID outperforms state-of-the-art (SOTA) methods on large-scale domain generalization (DG) ReID benchmarks.